carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 # Code and name organization

--   TODO: Don't have libraries (Node.JS as example)
-    -   Versioning granularity overhead
-    -   Scaling problems for large codebases
--   TODO: Libraries as strings or identifiers or name paths
-    -   Probably switch to strings
-    -   Arbitrary values, not a name path
-    -   Some concern about strings as syntax; maybe `library("string")`?
--   TODO: Not sure what size a package should be; add comparison example.
-    -   Boost as package with Boost.Geometry as a set of libraries
--   TODO: Does `package X` always declare an identifier `X`?
-    -   Yes, to make for unambiguous results if we have implicit imports
-    -   Seems to be support for implicit imports
--   TODO: Full namespace on every identifier, even just declarations
-    -   Pervasive aliasing by users to avoid typing
-    -   Could make extremely verbose imported code
--   TODO: Rename the section about automatic API generation
--   TODO: Redundant information to support tooling
-    -   i.e., cover why we have both a package keyword saying api/impl and preferences for filenames
-    -   Ability to generate build setup from information in files
-    -   May be difficult for files in different directories, but can minimally validate
--   TODO: Caveat for non-directory-based filesystems (filenames are convenience)
-    -   Maybe tied to above
--   TODO: Library-private facilities in the API file?
-    -   This is essentially the non-exported functions
-    -   Still have issues with deps
--   TODO: Inlining from impl file
-    -   Advantage is moving code out of the main api file for easier reading
-    -   Problem is that it requires transitive dependencies, which is what impl is intended to avoid
-    -   Probably not, probably not through an inline-specific file either

 <!--
 Part of the Carbon Language project, under the Apache License v2.0 with LLVM Exceptions.
 See /LICENSE for license information.